 The programme is taught by staff at Royal Holloway, University of London, and leads to an award of the University of London.
 The Banner programme code is given in parentheses.

-Master of Science Programme by Research (Earth Sciences)
+Master of Science Programme in Geology by Research

-MSc by Research (Earth Sciences) (1172)
+MSc in Geology by Research (1172)